Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Flow representations and ergodic decompositions for stationary i.d. and max-i.d. processes

 And for the dissipative component, we have $D = \Omega\setminus C$. \end{theorem}

-\begin{definition} Let $X = \{X_t,\ t\in \T^d\}$ be a measurable stationary max--i.d.\ or i.d.\ random field (without Gaussian part) generated by a measurable flow $T=\{T_t,\ t\in \T^d\}$ on $(\Omega,\BB,\mu)$ in the sense of Definition \ref{def:gen-by-flow}.
-We shall say that $X$ is generated by a conservative (dissipative) flow if $\{T_t,\ t\in\T^d\}$ is conservative (dissipative). \end{definition}
+\begin{definition} Let $X = \{X_t, t\in\T^d\}$ be a measurable stationary max-i.d. or i.d. random field (without Gaussian part) generated by a measurable flow $T=\{T_t, t\in\T^d\}$ on $(\Omega,\BB,\mu)$ in the sense of Definition \ref{defgen-by-flow}.
+We shall say that $X$ is generated by a conservative (dissipative) flow if $\{T_t, t\in\T^d\}$ is conservative (dissipative). \end{definition}

 The following result shows that this definition does not depend on the choice of the flow representation.
 It provides, moreover, a useful integral test for identifying the conservative and dissipative parts of a flow.
-The situation is conceptually similar to the stable and max-stable cases (Corollary 4.2 in \cite{rosinski95}, Proposition 3.2 in \cite{roy:2010}, or Theorem 5.2 in \cite{wang_stoev10}).
+The situation is conceptually similar to the stable and max-stable cases (Corollary 4.2 in \cite{rosinski95}, Proposition 3.2 in \cite {roy2010}, or Theorem 5.2 in \cite{wangstoev10}).